Rachel AyiekoAssociate Professor in Mathematics Education, Program Director

 Education:Ph.D., Curriculum, Teaching, and Education Policy, Michigan State University, 2014

-Rachel Ayieko is an Assistant professor in Mathematics Education and a Program Director in the Department of Instruction and Leadership in Education.
+Rachel Ayieko is an associate professor in Mathematics Education in the Department of Instruction & Leadership in Education and the Institute for Citizens & Scholars - WW Teaching Fellowship Program Director.
 Her research interests include exploring the teaching practices that promote conceptual understanding of mathematics, algebra teaching and learning, teacher quality, and the opportunities to learn to teach and learn mathematics using large-scale data sets and classroom observation schemes.
 Her recent research focuses on the relationships between the opportunities that pre-service teachers have to learn to teach elementary school mathematics and their knowledge and beliefs about teaching and learning mathematics using the international Teacher Education and Development Study of Mathematics (TEDS-M).

 LTEC 322 - Numeracy pedagogy PK-4